-That’s a great example of how a leading marketing organization enables seamless communication between field marketing and sales.
+That’s a great example of how a leading field marketing organization enables seamless communication between field marketing and sales teams.
 In addition to swapping intel, you can use this time to arrive at a shared definition of success for your two departments and create a set of metrics to make sure you’re on the right track.

 Define (and share) your success metrics